ReardonC54/ReardonC54/README.md

 ### Hi there 👋
-My name is Connor Reardon and I am an Oregon State Business Information Systems student who will be graduating in Spring of 2022.
-Currently I am working as a Business Developement Intern at Agarabi Engineering in New York, NY.
+My name is Connor Reardon and I am an Oregon State Business Information Systems graduate, and a Master's of Science candidate in Information Systems at Santa Clara University's Leavey School of Business

 Feel free to check out my Linkdin [here](https://www.linkedin.com/in/connor-reardon-0a08a4142/).